urbanriskmap/riskmap-ng/README.md

 - **tasks**: Pre-build tasks are located here.
 - .angular-cli.json: Config file for angular project.
 When adding a new deployment, insert a directory map for the deployment's environment files here.

-NOTE: Folders marked with [DS] are generated ahead of build scripts, from files located in /deployments folder.
+NOTE: Folders marked as Deployment Specific [DS] are generated ahead of build scripts.
+Changes made in the src/ folder will not be tracked and will be overwritten with content from files located in /deployments folder.

 ___